capactio/capact/docs/tutorial/content-creation/README.md

             # Same as we do with the postgres step in this workflow.
             outputs:
                 - name: confluence-config # Same name as defined in Interface
-                  from: "{{steps.helm-run.outputs.artifacts.additional}}" # Instructs Argo which artifacts holds the Confluence config
+                  from: "{{steps.helm-run.outputs.artifacts.additional}}" # Instructs Argo which artifact holds the Confluence config
             steps:
               # If the postgresql input argument was not provided, then create it
               # using the imported 'postgresql.install' Interface.